 Armstrong School for the Arts integrated program incorporates visual arts, music, drama, and dance into the four core subject areas of English, math, science and social studies.
 Library, art, music and physical education teachers work collaboratively with classroom teachers to plan and teach hands-on arts integrated lessons that enhance the Hampton City Schools curricula.
-The integrated lessons have lasting and meaningful positive impact on student learning.
+The integrated lessons have a meaningful, positive impact on student learning.
 Applications for enrollment are accepted throughout the year.
 Students are accepted on a first-come first-served space available basis.
 Siblings of enrolled students are accepted into the school through fifth grade.
-Applications for the kindergarten waiting list are accepted when the child reaches his fourth birthday.
+Applications for the kindergarten waiting list are accepted beginning August 1 of the year the child turns 4.
 Students must be 5 by September 30 to attend kindergarten.

 Cooper Elementary Magnet School for Technology